A variable containing a string does not need quotes

 one two

-If we try to echo mypath, we will see a difference in behavior between a quoted expansion, and a simple variable expansion:
+If we try to echo mypath, we see a difference in behavior between quoted and non-quoted variable expansion:

 $ echo "$mypath"